apbouwens/apbouwens.github.io/_posts/2020-4-26-Receiving-METEOR.md

 ## Decoding the image

 Decoding the '.s' file yields three greyscale images, which the decoder indicates as '0.5-0.7', '0.7-1.1' and '1.6-1.8'.
-I'm assuming these are the spectral bands with the wavelength in micrometers.
+These are the spectral bands indicated by their  wavelengths in micrometers.

 I created an RGB image by setting the R, G and B channels each to one of the spectral bands:

 ![METEOR RGB image]({{ site.baseurl }}/images/meteor_rgb.jpg)